 Image Credit: Dreamliner Airways Cafe on Facebook

-The aviation theme that it has is already special, add to that that it is one of the only one that is halal makes it truly unique.
+The aviation theme that it has is already special, add to that that it is one of the only ones that are halal making it truly unique.
 Finally, something that we can try!
 Located in Johor Bahru, Malaysia, this restaurant lets diners experience the joys of flying.
 With great attention to detail, the cafe’s decor is modeled after the interior of a commercial jet equipped with windows and airline seats.
 Even the staff there don on flight attendant uniforms to give you that extra level of immersion.

 The only different thing about the cafe and flying for real is the food that they serve.
 Which is really not a bad thing to leave out of flying for real, a stark contrast of the beloved microwaved airline food.
 The cafe serves a range of Western and Asian cuisine with generous portions, great for the hungry “traveler”.
 As halal aviation-themed restaurants go, Dreamliner Airways Cafe is definitely something that is really unique.